MMErroR: A Benchmark for Erroneous Reasoning in Vision-Language Models: Empirical Results and Analysis

 \subsection{Exploration of Steps in Reasoning}

 Prior research on error localization has predominantly focused on identifying which step in a reasoning chain contains an error.
 In this subsection, we go beyond step localization and examine how different levels of error awareness influence a model's ability to generate correct answers.
-We conduct experiments across multiple model families using a randomly selected set of 200 samples form \model.
+We conduct this auxiliary analysis across multiple model families using a randomly sampled set of 200 examples from \model.
+These results are intended to compare different levels of error awareness under a controlled subset setting, rather than to be directly compared with the full-benchmark results in Table~\ref{tab:main_results}.
 As shown in Table~\ref{tab:correction_analysis}, we observe that merely exposing the model to the erroneous reasoning chain (\textit{VQA+Err}) yields almost no improvement over the baseline (\textit{VQA}).
 Annotating the erroneous step (\textit{VQA+Err+StepKnown}) results in a modest but consistent performance gain across all models.
 The most substantial improvement, however, occurs when the error type is provided (\textit{VQA+Err+TypeKnown}), leading to a clear and objective increase in correction accuracy.
 Furthermore, we observe that the effectiveness of error-type guidance varies with model capability.
-Specifically, advanced models such as Gemini-3.0-Pro, providing the precise error type yields the strongest gains, improving from 82.5\% (\textit{VQA+Err}) to 90.5\% (\textit{VQA+Err+TypeKnown}), and outperforming step-only annotation at 84.0\%.
+For the strongest models in Table~\ref{tab:correction_analysis}, providing the precise error type yields the largest gains over both \textit{VQA+Err} and \textit{VQA+Err+StepKnown}, indicating that accurate diagnosis provides directly actionable information for answer correction.